Health Savings Account

 Need help?

-on investing your HSA funds, visit Bank of America's HSA Learn Site or view the HSA for Life flyer.
+The university is not able to provide investment advice and strongly suggest that employees speak with a financial advisor when investing in the market.
+For more information on investing the HSA funds, visit Bank of America's HSA Learn Site or view the HSA for Life flyer.

-When to expect your first deposit
+When to expect the first deposit

 Debit Card

-Debit cards are automatically mailed out to employees once the account has been opened
+Debit cards are automatically mailed out to employees once the account has been opened and identity verified.

 When Funds are Available